-Two friends plan a visit to Nantucket, but find themselves on a different island completely, where the men they have loved are lined up on the beach in chronological order.
+Two friends plan a visit to Nantucket but find themselves on a different island completely, where the men they have loved are lined up on the beach in chronological order.
 A grieving mother and daughter encounter naked strangers in unexpected places en route to the Dordogne River.
 A restless New York artist travels to Madrid to find a European lover, only to fall for another persnickety New Yorker.
 Such quirks of fate are the hallmark of Stacy Bierlein’ s debut story collection.
-From that mysterious island in the Atlantic to the crowded highways of Los Angeles; from the Charles Bridge in Prague, to the temples of Luxor and the most remote regions of the Myanmar peninsula, Bierlein’s characters are women of dazzling ironies and introspections, always in motion and trusting in love–even when it remains out of reach.
+From that mysterious island in the Atlantic to the crowded highways of Los Angeles – and from the Charles Bridge in Prague to the temples of Luxor and the most remote regions of the Myanmar peninsula – Bierlein’s characters are women of dazzling ironies and introspections, always in motion and trusting in love – even when it remains out of reach.

 Stacy Bierlein is the editor of the award-winning anthology A Stranger Among Us: Stories of Cross Cultural Collision and Connection and co-editor of Men Undressed: Female Writers and the Male Sexual Experience.
 She is a founding editor of the independent press Other Voices Books and co-creator of the Morgan Street International Novel Series.
 Her articles about writing, publishing, and the arts appear on various websites, including The Nervous Breakdown.
 She lives in southern California.

 In three days we have played, cried, ran, fought, laughed, danced, and built fires with them all—every man we’ve ever wanted.
 We’re exhausted.